UnownHash/gohbem/README.md

 # OhbemGo

-Ohbem is an optimized judgemental library that computes PvP rankings for Pokemon GO.
+OhbemGo is an optimized judgemental library that computes PvP rankings for Pokemon GO.

 This is a rewrite of node version https://github.com/Mygod/ohbem